You may be able to come to live permanently in the UK as a ‘returning resident’ if you were previously settled here.

 Family members (‘dependants’)

-Your dependants (partner and children under 18) need to apply separately for a Returning Resident visa if they’re eligible.
+Your dependants (partner and children) need to apply separately for a Returning Resident visa if they’re eligible.

 How long it takes